 Fighting Our Nation’s Wildfires

-Luke Pautz graduated with an AAS degree in Wildland Firefighter in May 2019.
-From June-October 2019 he worked on an engine crew in the Fremont-Winema National Forest in Oregon.
-From January-April 2020 he relocated to an engine crew in the national forests of South Carolina and then headed back to Oregon for the summer fire season May-September 2020.
+Luke Pautz graduated with an AAS degree in Wildland Firefighter.
+He worked on an engine crew in the Fremont-Winema National Forest in Oregon.
+Then he relocated to an engine crew in the national forests of South Carolina and then headed back to Oregon for the summer fire season.
 Starting next month, employed by the U.S. Forest Service, he will take an assignment in the Mark Twain National Forest headquarters in Poplar Bluff, Missouri on their engine crew.

 Luke spent 2-1/2 years of study at the university system before coming to Fox Valley Technical College and discovering a career path that he was truly passionate about.
 Each of us can be very grateful for all of the men and women like Luke who have the passion, the skill, and the willingness to serve us in such an important and challenging role.